unsym/toolwrap/README.md

   - Version specifiers such as `==`, `>=`, `<=`, `!=` are supported.
   - Blank lines and comments (starting with `#`) are allowed.
   - Avoid using editable installs (`-e .`) or VCS-based requirements (`git+https://...`) unless you explicitly support such setups.
 These are not handled by the auto-detection logic used with `--missing-requirements`.
+  - *Clarification: Packages listed in `requirements.txt` are always installed, even if the tool’s auto-detection feature doesn’t find direct imports for them.
+The tool does **not** remove “unused” packages from `requirements.txt` nor change existing content, just append.*

 - **`python_version.txt`**
   This file should contain a **single line** specifying the desired Python version as a version string only.
 For example: